Fuminori Abe: DDT Pro Wrestling (2016–present)

 Abe competed mostly under the Pro-Wrestling Basara (Basara) branch of the promotion since joining it in 2015.
 At Basara 162: Stars Alignment Sky on July 7, 2021, he teamed up with Takuya Nomura as "Astronauts" to defeat Sento Minzoku (Isami Kodaka and Daiki Shimomura) for the Iron Fist Tag Team Championship.

 Abe competed in signature events of the promotions such as DDT Judgement.
 He marked his last appearance at the Judgement 2018: DDT 21st Anniversary on March 25, where he teamed up with Isami Kodaka in a Losers Get Anal Blast Weapon Rumble five-way tag team match also involving Moonlight Express (Mike Bailey and Mao), Michael Nakazawa and Chinsuke Nakamura, Sanshiro Takagi and Ordinary Man Munenori Sawa, and Smile Squash (Yuko Miyamoto and Soma Takao).

 Another event is DDT Into The Fight.
 His only match in this branch of events took place at Into The Fight 2018 on February 25, where he teamed up with Ryuichi Sekine and Ryota Nakatsu in a losing effort to Shuten-dōji (Kudo, Yukio Sakaguchi and Masahiro Takanashi).

 Personal life

 Outside of the ring, Abe works as a personal trainer for a fitness center called FLENJI.
 The gym is owned by Ikuto Hidaka and employs fellow wrestlers Munenori Sawa and Towa Iwasaki.
+He is also a qualified Jōdo-shū Buddhist priest.